Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/Geocoding/readme.md

 2. Click on the **ArcGISMap** game object in the **Hierarchy** window.
 3. Set your API key in the **Inspector** window.
 4. Click play.
-5. To find a place, put aplace name or address in the search bar and press `Enter`.
+5. To find a place, put aplace name or address in the search bar and press Enter.
 For the information about the type of locations that are supported by the Geocoding service, see the [ArcGIS REST APIs documentation](https://developers.arcgis.com/rest/geocode/api-reference/geocoding-find-address-candidates.htm).
-6. To find an address of a place, drop the marker to your point of interest by clicking in the viewport while holding `Shift`, and you will see the address displayed above the marker.
+6. To find an address of a place, drop the marker to your point of interest by clicking in the viewport while holding Shift, and you will see the address displayed above the marker.

 **Note:** This sample is only set up to work with mouse and keyboard.